kelvingautama9/carton-sheet-calc/README.md

-# Firebase Studio
+# Web Page for calculate price, moq, weight carton sheet

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter

-To get started, take a look at src/app/page.tsx.
+Develop by KelvinGautama